-With the chalk paint sealing wax they are available in a couple different colors.
-One of the most common being a brown wax, which adds an aged, antiqued look to whatever it is you are painting.
+With the chalk paint sealing wax, they are available in a couple of different colors.
+One of the most common is a brown wax, which adds an aged, antiqued look to whatever it is you are painting.

 In addition to the brown sealing wax, there is also a white wax and a black wax.

 The beauty of chalk paint is that it can be used virtually anywhere.
 Plastic, wood, metal, brick, you name it, you can paint it.